Septias/bachelor-thesis/overview.typ

 ]

 - ⊳ and ⊲ are used to add and remove _typing hypotheses_ that are formed during subtyping.
 Since applying such a hypothesis right after assumption, the later modality ⊳ is added and can only be removed after subtyping passed through a function or record construct. *TODO: check*
+- The general idea of the typing algorithm is, that typing progresses and finally constraints are installed on type-variables.
+The rules need to be chosen in a way, that this general approach is possible.

 What follows are the constraining rules used in the constrain subroutine of the implementation.
 It uses the subtyping rules and applies them to types.
 The underlying algorithm uses _levels_ to distinguish type variables that should be generalized and not.
 When entering a let-binding, the level is increased as every new type variable should adhere to _let-polymorphism_.
 During type inference, the algorithm also keeps track of the current level and only generalizes variables that are above the current level.
-This is done by cloning the inherent structure of the type but adding new type variables.
-In the rust implementation this is done by the `freshen_above()` function.
+Instatiation is done by cloning the inherent structure of the type but adding new type variables above the current level which is done by the `freshen_above()` function.

 #colored_box(title: "Constraining rules", color: purple)[
   Constraining takes two types τ₁ and τ₂ and constraints the first type to be subtype of the other.